jefponte/lumen-api-example/README.md

 ## 02 Api with database mapping

-4. Define the database configuration.
+4. Define the database configuration int the .env.
 If you use sqlite you have to create a empty file with this path /database/database.sqlite

-        .env
         DB_CONNECTION=sqlite
         #DB_HOST=127.0.0.1
         #DB_PORT=3306